-We headed off down the path.
-As we neared the corner, to where our view of Charlene first appeared, we needn’t have worried.
-We couldn’t believe our eyes!
+We headed off down the path, nearing the corner, to where our view of Charlene first appeared, we needn’t have worried -We couldn’t believe our eyes!
 Wow!!
 Charlene was just incredible!!

 This was no toy dinghy or small hobby boat, this was the real deal.
 Proudly taking centre stage, moored up on the harbour, with Ray giving us a wave, to greet us on board!

 Complete with spotless shower room, kitchen, large lounge and bedroom areas, as well as upper and lower open deck areas, Charlene was incredible.